Tingyi Holding: Leading Noodles And RTD Tea Player In China (OTCMKTS:TCYMY)

 Tingyi Holding's beverages business delivered a lackluster +0.81% YoY increase in segment revenue in FY2019, as strong sales growth for carbonated drinks and juice products were offset by flat RTD tea sales and a significant decline in bottled water sales.

-Going forward, the outlook for beverages business is bleak, as Covid-19 is expected to have reduced on-premise and on-the-go consumption of beverages in China in the first half of the year.
+Going forward, the outlook for beverages business is bleak, as COVID-19 is expected to have reduced on-premise and on-the-go consumption of beverages in China in the first half of the year.
 Beverage sales in 2020 will be reliant on consumers' willingness to step out of their homes and dine out more often.

 In the medium to long term, Tingyi Holding's beverages business also faces significant challenges.
 The beverage business' key products are RTD tea and carbonated drinks, which accounted for 78% of the segment's FY2019 sales.